D3jag0re/iac-demo-bsic2/README.md

 ## IaC Demo for VCC

-This Demo will show the basics of using an Infrastructure as Code tool (Terraform) as well as a Configuration Management Tool (Ansible)
+This Demo will show the basics of using an Infrastructure as Code tool (Terraform) as well as a Configuration Management Tool (Ansible) in Azure.

 * Terraform 1 WinBasic will build everything from scratch, a Resource Group / Vnet etc. as well as a basic Windows VM all in one file.
 The demo for this will conclude with RDP access.